WLHS-Programming1-2023/Projects/LoopFun/README.md

 - Program Checklist - coming soon

 When complete, submit the following in Google Classroom
-- the pseudocode txt file
+- the pseudocode Google Doc file
-- the source code (loopFun.py file)
+- the source code (loop_fun.py file)